mstksg/inCode/copy/entries/io-monad-harmful.md

 Haskell doesn't handle impure side-effects and IO actions by usage of Monad or anything of the sort.
 Haskell handles side-effects and IO actions by simply storing IO actions as a data type, instead of something to be executed as soon as they are encountered.
-Just like storing the string "print this", or something.
-The run-time system is what takes the IO action and executes it;
-Haskell itself only works with assembling the actions purely.

 Nothing here has anything to do with monads or anything monadic.
 Bringing in the idea of "monads" into the idea really only leads to confusion, because they literally contribute *nothing* to the subject.
-And yet, why do I see people answering, "Haskell handles IO and impurity with monads!"
+And yet, why do I see people answering, "Haskell handles IO and impurity with monads"?

 **Monads actually have nothing to do with it**, and I'm not even exaggerating here.